MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/let-users-use-new-onedrive-sync-client.md

 # Let users sync SharePoint files with the new OneDrive sync app

 This article is for IT administrators in large organizations who want to enable users in their organizations to sync SharePoint team sites with the new OneDrive sync app.
-Smaller organizations and organizations that are new to Office 365 are already set up to sync OneDrive and SharePoint files with the new OneDrive sync app.
+Smaller organizations and organizations that are new to Microsoft 365 are already set up to sync OneDrive and SharePoint files with the new OneDrive sync app.

 When you enable this feature, users will be able to sync the files in a SharePoint team site to their PCs and Macs using the OneDrive sync app (OneDrive.exe).
 As part of this, they will be able to: